-What key projects are necessary to make the Netherlands CO2 neutral in 2040?
+What are the key projects necessary to make the Netherlands CO2 neutral in 2040?
 That was the central and massive question put before Except and Posad by the Dutch ministry.
-By applying network and system-analysis a surprising single answer was found: a more transparent, decentralized and accessible data-system is needed to make this happen.
+A surprising single answer was found: by applying network, and system analysis, a more transparent, decentralized and accessible data-system is needed to make this happen.

-In the CO2040 project a succinct solution is presented, with various example cases, to show that without accissible information about what to do, who to approach, where to look and how to connect cycles, this target of a CO2 neutral country will never materialize.
+In the CO2040 project, a straightforward solution is presented, with various example cases, to show that without accessible information about what to do, who to approach, where to look, and how to connect cycles, the target of a CO2 neutral country will never materialize.

-This can be solved by an overarching, national data system which is fully transparent, fully open source and is utilizeable by all parties within society.
+This problem can be solved by an overarching, national data system that is fully transparent, fully open source, and utilizable by all parties within society.

-This way the necessary connections that are needed in the areas of transportation, the built environment, industry, production chains and development can be made visible and concrete action plans can be developed to tackle the major issues first, with full information transparency.
+This way, the necessary connections needed in transportation, the built environment, industry, production chains, and development can be made visible, and concrete action plans developed to tackle the major issues first, with full information transparency.

-To tackle major carbon-flow isuues, the solution is usually a combination between societal dynamics, physical intervention, political and popular support as well as funding.
-In order to get all these parties looking the same way, clear information is needed on how the current conditions impact the situation, how the new situation will improve for all parties, and what needs to be done to achieve this.
+To tackle major carbon-flow issues, a solution is usually found between a combination of societal dynamics, physical intervention, political and popular support, and funding.
+To get all these parties looking the same way, clear information is needed on the current conditions that impact the situation, how the new position will likely improve, and what needs to be done to achieve this.

-A geographical-based data registration and visualization system, based on GIS, LCA and other current technologies, could provide the basis for this level of transparency.
-No new technological inventions need to be made to do this: we could start executing it today.
+Geographical-based data registration and visualization system based on GIS, LCA, and other current technologies could provide the basis for this level of transparency.
+No new technological inventions need to be made; we could start executing them today.

-The book was well received by the ministery, placing greater emphasis on the various data and registration processes on the table.
-The research was used to create greater awareness of the necessity and power of data transparency within national setting, and its massive impact on national performance, both economic, environmental and social.
+The book was well received by the ministry, emphasizing the various data and registration processes on the table.
+The research was used to create greater awareness of the necessity and power of data transparency within the national setting and its massive impact on national performance, both economic, environmental, and social.